mahonyodhran/consolePasswordGenerator/README.md

 Asks how long desiered password will be

-Asks what site it is for (Will adjust this an optional flow)
+Asks what site it is for

-Saves the contents to a .txt file (Same as above)
+Saves the contents to a .txt file